strix-minix/strix/README.md

 # strix
 strix os writen in stricks (a fork of rust)
 strix: strickly unix = strix, as mini unix = minix.

-This mean, going back to the ideas of unix, but rewriting it as a microkernel and with a very strickt lint.
+This mean, going back to the ideas of unix, but rewriting it as a microkernel with a very strickt lint.